leoneckert/abc-f20/hyperlink-gallery/README.md

 └── ...
 ```

-Once you push these changes to your remote GitHub repository, you can find the new page online, copy the link, and  use it to fill out this [spreadsheet](TBD).
+Once you push these changes to your remote GitHub repository, you can find the new page online, copy the link, and  use it to fill out this [spreadsheet](TBD), in the name column, put any name you want to appear on the [Hyperlink Gallery](https://abc.leoneckert.com/hyperlink-gallery) page.

 #### What to put into my room?
 It's your room!
 Your main task is to personalize it and make it your own; make it unique and represent you as a creative being.